ReConstructing a Jigsaw Puzzle - Smashed by Continents Over Millions Of YEars

 Top of Vein (V1)

-Typically, the top of the mineralized zones at Thor is encountered in drill holes, but there are several places where it is exposed at surface, particularly the Scab Zone.
-A total of 171 locations were measured in a wide variety of areas at Thor, and the stereonet for the poles to this surface is shown to the left The following conclusions can be made:
+Typically, the top of the mineralized zones at Thor is encountered in drill holes, but there are several places where it is exposed at surface, particularly the Scab Zone between the True Fissure and Blue Bell Zones.
+A total of 171 locations were measured in a wide variety of areas at Thor, and the stereonet for the poles to this surface is shown on the figure to the left.
+The following conclusions can be made:

 |